Winis04/STUPS-Toolbox-2.0/README.md

 How to further develope this project
 ==============
+If you want to further develope this project, follow these steps

 -To import the project in IntelliJ or Eclipse, simply call **gradlew idea** or **gradlew eclipse** -**ATTENTION** if you want to add a new type of storables (e.g. *turing machine*) read the following paragraph very carefully